iszshara/Rust-Dashboard/README.md

 MAYBE

-#10 add kill option for processes
+#10 add kill option for processes                  > ✅ Task completed!

 #11 maybe add some symbols (e.g. to up and download)    > ✅ Task completed!